Million Dollar Bill: Background and composition

-Composition

 Million Dollar Bill has an uptempo "pop dance groove" with strong disco influences.
 The song lasts for three minutes and twenty four seconds.
 Written in the key of B Minor, the song's beat is set in common time and moves at a tempo of 120 beats per minute.
 Houston's voice spans A_{3} to the note of B_{4}.
 The song also features a sample of Loleatta Holloway's 1977 song "We're Getting Stronger (The Longer We Stay Together)".

 Critical reception

 From the New York listening party, Rolling Stone said the song "is a clattering, uptempo hip-hop-inspired number.
 It may be the fastest ever for Houston, who keeps up nicely.
 It received a standing ovation setting the tone for much of the album."
 Dean Piper of the Daily Mirror considered it a "summer track" reminiscent of Janet Jackson's "The Best Things in Life Are Free."

 Nick Levine of Digital Spy said the song is a "midtempo disco track with an unabashedly feelgood message" and a "classy, dignified and thoroughly likeable comeback effort", while Houston's voice "is deeper and raspier than you might remember, but she's still capable of going for a money note".
 Bill Lamb of About.com rated the song 3.5 stars out of five in a mixed review, saying that "the performance is undeniably the Whitney Houston we all know" and Keys "has written a song that fits very well with her tradition of 'old soul' songs", but with the "very old school R&B" approach from Beatz it is "all almost too familiar" and "Houston failed to give it a new twist that would successfully make the old stunningly new again."
 Gail Mitchell of Billboard wrote: "this club jam practically screams remix.
 Produced by Alicia Keys and Swizz Beatz, it's accented by a catchy hook on which Houston emphatically notes, "If he makes you feel like a million dollar bill, say it."